Hyperovulation & Multiple Ovulation: Can You Ovulate Twice In the Same Cycle?

-If you have multiple peaks, it may be that more than one dominant follicle is produced during a wave, or that dual conception arises as a result of two waves in a single cycle releasing eggs.
-In order to achieve pregnancy, a follicle is released from an ovary, and then ruptures, which then tells the ovary to release the egg (check out more incredible facts about the ovary here).
+If you have multiple peaks, it may be that more than one dominant follicle is produced during a wave, or that dual conception arises as a result of two waves in a single cycle that release eggs.
+In order to achieve pregnancy, a follicle in the ovary ruptures and releases an egg (check out more incredible facts about the ovary here).

-Is it possible to be fertile more than few days per month?
+Is it possible to be fertile more than a few days per month?

 Researchers from the University of Saskatchewan did an ultrasound study on 63 women with normal menstrual cycles.
-Results showed that all of the women experienced at least 2 waves during their menstrual cycle.
+Results showed that all of the women experienced at least 2 waves of maturing follicles during their menstrual cycle.

 ✔️ Medically Reviewed by Banafsheh Kashani, MD, FACOG